 Why do we give

 We give to show our thankfulness for God’s love, forgiveness and presence in our lives in the life, death and resurrection of Jesus Christ.
 We symbolically give to the church because the church is going about God’s work in the world.
 We come to CGS with others to wrestle with questions about life and God.
 We value the worship; music; the weddings, baptisms and funerals at those critical times in our lives; the Christian Education programs for all ages; the outreach programs to the those in need; the pastoral support given by our clergy and lay people as we support those in crisis; and the laughter and fellowship we share.
 Financial support is also needed to heat, light, and maintain our historical building.

 We strongly encourage people to give via electronic giving using one of the following:

-Automatic Withdrawal - The Nashua Bank provides this service at NO charge to the church.
+Automatic Withdrawal (ACH) - Bar Harbor Bank provides this service at NO charge to the church.
 Your donation is automatically withdrawn from your bank account either weekly or monthly and it will go directly into the church’s account.
 The amount can be changed at anytime.
 This method is most preferred by the church.
 Contact our Parish Administrator to begin.